 If this is something that interests you, please speak with your incumbent who will need to support your application.

 What kind of skills do Parish Befrienders need?

 - Show sensitivity

 - Non-judgmental and able to offer words of hope and encouragement

 Who do they serve?

-The Parishioner.
-Take a look at any Parish.
-You’ll see many people who would like someone to talk to.
-Very often they do not want to bother the clergy, but would appreciate a 'listening ear'.
+Take a look at any parish and you’ll see many people who would like someone to talk to.
+Very often, they do not want to bother the clergy, but would appreciate a 'listening ear'.